-Item Length: 4 NAACCR Item #: 3823 NAACCR Alternate Name: Circumferential or Radial Resection Margin (CRM) AJCC 8th Edition Chapter(s): Chapter 20, Colon and Rectum
+NAACCR Alternate Name: Circumferential or Radial Resection Margin (CRM)

 Circumferential or Radial Resection Margin, the distance in millimeters between the leading edge of the tumor and the surgically dissected margin as recorded on the pathology report, is a prognostic indicator for colon and rectal cancer.
 This may also be referred to as the Radial Resection Margin or surgical clearance.